This page may contain affiliate links.

 Forest and Crag by Guy and Laura Waterman is considered to be the definitive history of hiking trail development in New England.
 It chronicles the development of the trail systems we have today in the White Mountains, The Adirondacks, Catskills and Vermont from the days when hiking trails were built by small Inns to attract customers, to the current state of affairs, where they are largely overseen and maintained by regional hiking clubs and the US Forest Service.

-I have been looking for affordable used copies of this out of print book for years (used copies run well over $200), but it’s just been republished on the Kindle for $9.95.
+I have been looking for affordable used copies of this out-of-print book for years (used copies run well over $200), but it’s just been republished on the Kindle.

 Regardless of where you live, this book chronicles the history of trail building, including the different schools of thought about how to do it, the evolution of trail maintenance techniques and organizations, and the rise and contributions of hiking clubs in the development of cohesive regional trail systems.
 It covers everything, from the development of female hiking garments and the beginnings of ultralight backpacking to the development of backpacks, sleeping bags and dehydrated outdoor cuisine.